 Heading off to university is an exciting time, it can be easy to get caught up in it all.
 But as you’ll be moving your life, with many of your personal possessions to your student digs, it’s important to think about insuring what you have.
 If you’re staying in halls, contents insurance may be included, but if your going into a student house, you probably won’t be covered at all.
 At urbanest, all our student accommodation in London comes with contents insurance provided by Endsleigh.

-But if you’re not yet sure where you’re staying and want to know a little more about the ins-and-outs of student contents insurance, browse our handy guide below.
+But if you’re not yet sure where you’re staying and want to know a little more about the ins-and-outs and whether you need student contents insurance, browse our handy guide below.

 What is student contents insurance?